pokusew/fel-kbe-web-app-security-lab/SQL-Injection-Solution.md

 ')) OR 1 = 1 AND username = 'endlemar' AND pin LIKE '%<number>%' --
 ```

 That meant that there is only `4! = 16` possible PINs.
-However, I constructed another queries to find out the digits
+However, I constructed additional queries to find out the digits'
 relative precedence to each other (the condition evaluated to TRUE when `<i>` preceded `<j>`).

 ```